The Ever so Gentle Presence of Nothing

 The fears/phobias I see most often in my practice are:

 |Animals||Injections / Needles|

 |Being alone||Open Spaces (going out alone)|

 How many sessions of therapy will be required?

-The number of sessions needed to release a phobia varies person to person will depend upon many things, not least, the client's personality type, maturity, desire to overcome the phobia, and of course, how deep-seated the phobia is and how long it has been in place.
-But the average for people I see is about 2-5 sessions.
+The number of sessions needed to release a phobia varies person to person will depend upon many things, not least, the client's personality type.
+Their commitment, maturity, desire to overcome the phobia is important too.
+Other factors are, how deep-seated the phobia is and how long it has been in place.
+But the average for people I see is about 2 - 5 sessions.
 Occasionally it can be much longer, especially where full-blown panic attacks are occurring at seemingly random times and in diverse places.
 Happily, though, that is rare and in many cases, it can be relatively easy to let go of the phobia!